promoboxx/ruby-parameter-store/README.md

 ## Adding new parameters

 RubyParameters should be added as SecureStrings so that the values are encrypted.
-They will automatically be decrypted by the RubyParameter Store when they are pulled down.
+They will automatically be decrypted by the RubyParameterStore when they are pulled down.

 I have been using the alias/aws/ssm key to encrypt my values.
-You can still see the values in RubyParameter Store if you need to from the web UI.
+You can still see the values in RubyParameterStore if you need to from the web UI.